ucan-wg/invocation/README.md

 ### 3.3.1 Invocation Payload

-The Invocation Payload attaches sender, receiver, and provenanial information to the [Task].
+The Invocation Payload attaches sender, receiver, and provenance to the [Task].

 | Field | Type       | Required | Description                                               |
 |-------|------------|----------|-----------------------------------------------------------|